sshyran/poyEvo/README.md

 * If you need a complete **control** on the evolution system
 * If you need **performances** (benchmark vs JQuery soon available)
 * If you don't want to use JQuery, and prefer a **light** library
+* If you have difficults with complex JavaScript libraries, and need a **simple** one

 ## Why would you *NOT* need PoyEvo ?
 * If you dont want to use JavaScript